Your best mortgage bank might not be a bank

 Looking for a mortgage bank?
 Try a non-bank lender

 A few years ago, everyone went to "the bank" for mortgages.
 Or at least 70 percent of home buyers did, according to a new study by the Urban Institute.
 But today, non-bank institutions have the majority of the mortgage market.

-More importantly, they don't lend the same way banks do, so if "the bank" says no to you, a non-bank lender might say yes.Click to see today's rates (Sep 23rd, 2017)
+More importantly, they don't lend the same way banks do, so if "the bank" says no to you, a non-bank lender might say yes.Verify your home buying eligibility (Nov 21st, 2017)

 The study, Five things every policymaker should know about nonbanks and the evolving mortgage industry, found that the emergence of non-bank mortgage lenders has changed the industry in several important ways.

 First, most homebuyers have traditionally obtained mortgages from a regulated bank.
 But today, non-bank lenders have been a big factor in making more credit available for home purchases.

 While median credit scores have declined 23 points for all loans since 2013, for non-banks, the decline was 30 points (from 745 to 715), but just 7 points for banks.

 Non-banks have really stepped into the gap created by reluctant banks in the government-backed loan sector.